24 Essential Black-Owned Restaurants in NYC You Need to Try

 Korsha Wilson, food writer and podcast host of A Hungry Society, is an industry expert who tells stories about Black foodways in America.
 When it comes to NYC, she highlights that on top of their outstanding food, many restaurants like Lolo’s Seafood Shack in Harlem and Negril in Park Slope are great representations of the city’s Black culinary landscape.
 “Black cuisine is multifaceted,” says Wilson.
 “Lolo's is presenting Bahamian foods and Negril is Jamaican, with both showing how even within Caribbean cuisine, there's differences and regional specialties.
 The same is true of African-American foodways.”

-Amy Ruth’s is a Harlem classic founded by Amy Ruth Moore Bass that’s been serving the community since 1998.
-Known as the ‘authentic soul of New York’ to patrons, the restaurant offers a range of creative waffle dishes and comfort food classics like waffles with southern honey-dipped fried chicken or a fisherman’s platter with fried shrimp, catfish, and crab cakes.
-And many of the eatery’s signature items are named after famous patrons and other historical Black figures.
-Go for the smothered pork chops (aka The Gabrielle Union); the baked catfish (aka The Ruby Dee); or the fried, smothered, baked, or barbecue chicken (aka The President Barack Obama).
+Opened by Carl S. Redding and named after his grandmother, Amy Ruth’s is a Harlem classic that’s been serving the community since 1999.
+Known to its regulars as the ‘authentic soul of New York,’ the restaurant offers a range of comfort food classics like seafood, barbecued meat, and more with each item named after famous patrons and other historical Black figures.
+Signature dishes include smothered pork chops (The Gabrielle Union); baked catfish (The Ruby Dee); fried, smothered, baked, or barbecue chicken (The President Barack Obama); and a dedicated section of creative waffle combinations like The Jennifer Holliday with waffles and fried shrimp.

 Ashford & Simpson's Sugar Bar

 Founded by one half of the singing duo Asford and Simpson, Sugar Bar has been bringing decadent dishes and desserts to the Upper West Side since 1996.
-Located inside a converted brownstone, this venue has tons of outdoor seating and great music, making it ideal for a summer night out.
-Popular dinner items include the tender and savory New Zealand lamb chops and the crispy fried chicken.
-Entrees come with classic sides like collard greens, mac and cheese, and rice and beans—and for any vegan or plant-forward eaters, there are meat alternatives to burgers or tacos or additional menu items like tofu scramble or vegetarian chili.
-For dessert, choose from key lime pie, bread pudding, or chocolate cake.
+Located inside a converted brownstone, this venue has tons of outdoor seating and great music, making it ideal for a night out in the summer.
+Popular dinner items include the tender and savory New Zealand Lamb Chops and the Crispy Fried Chicken.
+Entrees come with classic sides like Collard Greens, Mac and Cheese, and Garlic Mashed Potatoes—and for any vegan or plant-forward eaters, there are meat alternatives to burgers or tacos or additional menu items like Tofu Scramble or Vegetarian Chili.
+For dessert, choose from Key Lime Pie, Bread Pudding, or Chocolate Cake.

 Experience the Cajun-Creole taste of New Orleans in Staten Island at Bayou Restaurant.
-The menu has everything from a French Quarter chicken ‘po boy to river boat crab cakes.
-One of their signature items is seafood jambalaya with shrimp, scallops, clams, mussels, calamari, crawfish tails, and Andouille sausage simmered in Creole tomato sauce, served with arborio rice.
-When it comes to having a Bayou-style drink, the eatery offers a large range of cocktails from Cajun bloody marys and hurricanes to margaritas.
+The menu has everything from Crawfish & Seafood Etouffee to River Boat Crab Cakes.
+One of their signature items is Seafood Jambalaya packed with shrimp, scallops, clams, mussels, calamari, crawfish tails, and Andouille sausage simmered in Creole tomato sauce and served with arborio rice.
+When it comes to having a Bayou-style drink, the eatery offers a large range of cocktails like the Bayou Lemonade with sweet tea vodka, Bourbon Peach Smash with peach nectar, and the Hurricane, a NoLa original with rum and fruit juices.

 This soul food and seafood restaurant dancing on the border between Crown Heights and Bed-Stuy offers unique and bold flavors.
 Operated by a husband-and-wife duo, Black Nile only serves halal meat and poultry prepared with signature herb seasonings and sauces (which are also available for purchase).
-Start off with their crab cornbread before choosing from a large selection of seafood served over a creamy black pepper sauce or cheese grits.
-In addition, there’s also the option to create your own grilled, fried, or baked meal featuring any main dish from lobster tail to chicken to tofu.
-Finish it off with blueberry cornbread.
+Start off with their Crab Cornbread before choosing from a large selection of seafood served over Aged Cheddar Cheese Grits.
+In addition, there’s also the option to create your own grilled, fried, or baked meal from mains like Lobster Tail, Baked Turkey Wings, Catfish, and Jumbo Shrimp.
+Finish it off with Blueberry Cornbread.

 Founded in 2011, Bunna—which literally translates to coffee in Ethiopian—takes inspiration from its ancestral roots and transports it to Bushwick.
 Not only does coffee play an integral role in the Ethiopian economy, but it also fuels its citizens and is a valuable part of their culture.
-But at Bunna Cafe, vegans and vegetarians also get excited for the spot’s plant-based food offerings with staples like their signature feast in communal-style dining that includes seven entrees (choose from gomen, keysir selata sauteed, misir wot, yater kik alicha, and more) with injera served on the side; in addition to menu items like sambusa baklava.
-Drink offerings beyond coffee include golden honey wine, Ethopian beers, and their popular layered pureed juice.
+But at Bunna Cafe, vegans and vegetarians also get excited for the spot’s plant-based food offerings with staples like their signature Feast meals in communal-style dining that includes seven entrees (choose from Gomen, Keysir Selata, Misir Wot, Yater Kik Alicha, and more) with injera served on the side; in addition to menu items like Lentil Sambusa.
+Along with cocktails like the Cucumba! with gin, celery & grapefruit shrub, and cucumber seltzer, coffee offerings include the Bunna brewed with cardamom and cloves.

 Fish & Ting